genielabs/homegenie.it/source/1.4/create/smart-thermostat/index.md

-A smart thermostat that **works 100% offline** and where **your own your data**, with logging, statistics, powerful scheduler, automation engine, smart-home-ready gateway with support for ZigBee, Z-Wave and X10, UPnP/DLNA control point...
-**all for less than $25**.
+A smart thermostat that **works 100% offline** and where **your own your data**, with logging, statistics, powerful scheduler, automation engine, smart-home-ready gateway with support for ZigBee, Z-Wave and X10, UPnP/DLNA control point, and more... **all for less than $25**.